Old Dominion vs. Charlotte NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Old Dominion and its opponents have gone over the current 56-point total in four of 11 games (36.4%) this season.
+- Old Dominion and its opponents have gone over the current 55.5-point total in four of 11 games (36.4%) this season.

-- Charlotte's games have gone over 56 points in six of 11 chances this season.
+- Charlotte has combined with its opponents to score more than 55.5 points in six of 11 games this season.

-- The combined points per game average of the two teams, 52.5, is 3.5 points fewer than Saturday's over/under.
+- The two teams combine to average 52.5 points per game, three less than the over/under in this contest.

-- These two squads surrender a combined 59 points per game, three more than this contest's over/under.
+- These two squads surrender a combined 59 points per game, 3.5 more than this contest's over/under.

-- Monarchs games have an average total of 54.5 points this season, 1.5 fewer than Saturday's over/under.
+- The average total in Monarchs games this season is 54.5, one point fewer than Saturday's total of 55.5 .

 Old Dominion Stats and Trends